 The amendment exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the covid-19 pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications.
-It applies to covid-19-related rent concessions that reduce lease payments due on or before 30 June 2021.
+It applies to covid-19-related rent concessions that reduce lease payments due on or before 30 June 2021, extended until 30 June 2022.